qevyn/NBA-Player-Season-Stats/README.md

 # NBA Player Season Stats

-A simple script that can be used to pull season stats of any NBA player from Basketball Reference using BeautifulSoup.
+A simple Python script that can be used to pull season stats of any NBA player from Basketball Reference using BeautifulSoup.

 ## Example
 User Input: